m-junnola/m-junnola.github.io/index.md

 ---

-### Category Name 1

-Project 1: Impact of pandemic on household mortgages and consumer loans: Case COVID-19
+### Project 1: Impact of pandemic on household mortgages and consumer loans: Case COVID-19

 <br><br>
 This bachelor’s thesis goal is to examine the impact of COVID-19 pandemic on household mortgages and consumer loans during the first year of the pandemic.
 The study aims to find